usman37tariq/oozou-devops-test/README.md

 - **Auto-Scaling**: The service is set up to scale based on the desired count, ensuring high availability and reliability of the application.

-This service configuration ensures that your application is scalable, highly available, and easy to manage.
+This service configuration ensures that our application is scalable, highly available, and easy to manage.

 #### Security Groups